LoginRadius/engineering-portal/content/growth/publishers-start-using-single-sign-on/index.md

 title: "5 Reasons Why Publishers Should (Seriously) Consider Using SSO"
 date: "2022-09-20"
 coverImage: "sso-publish.jpg"
-category: ["SSO", "data privacy", "publishers"]
+tags: ["SSO", "data privacy", "publishers"]
 author: "Srishti Singh"
 description: "Single sign-on allows publishers to seamlessly integrate their existing subscription services into one platform so they can collect first party data without having to worry about anything else."
 metatitle: "Why Publishers Should Start Using Single Sign On?"